boyd109/boyd109.github.io/blog/stories/stories2.md

 This was my first ever hackathon.
 I loved the low bar to entry and overall carefree environment to learn.
 I think we made a random joke generator.
 It was not nearly ironically bad enough to be funny, and not impressive in any way.
 I didn't even know Python at the time.
 Silent crowd reaction.

+No project link

+No photos

 ## Summer 2016

 #### Velocity Residence Hackathon

 I was struggling to learn how to use dbs like SQL and still trying to learn NodeJs at the time.
 I teamed with some hopefuls and I took the lead on the project.
 I had some really bad project made in HTML, CSS, and some Javscript.
 It kind of fell apart due to my lack of planning.

 I tried to make a joke pitch since our project was laughably bad.
-This time I was actually booed off the stage.
+This time I was (nearly) actually booed off the stage.

+No project link

+No photos

 ## Fall 2016